robipozzi/robipozzi-kafkastream-temperatures/README.md

 }
 ```

-It is out of scope of this doc to explain in detail how Spring Boot works, for our purposes let's just concentrate on the piece of code where the "magic" happens:
-once the application is started via *main()* method, the *commandLineRunner()* method is kicked in, where **temperatureStreamsSrv.process()** is called.
+It is out of scope of this doc to explain in detail how Spring Boot works, let's just say that once the application is started via *main()* method, the *commandLineRunner()* method is kicked in, where **temperatureStreamsSrv.process()** is called.

 But where **temperatureStreamsSrv** comes from?
 Well it is just an instance of
 **[TemperatureStreamsService](src/main/java/com/rpozzi/kafkastreams/service/TemperatureStreamsService.java)** class, whose code is reported below